DNS Nameserver Spoofability Test

 Q:Is there a work-around for the router crashing problem?

-Q:Why do you use the term “proven entropy” and should I worry if my nameservers have low proven entropy?
+Q:What do you mean by the term “proven entropy” and should I worry if my nameservers have low proven entropy?

-Q:I want to show/send this to my ISP, how can I do that?
+Q:I want to show/send the DNS Spoofability results page to my friends or my ISP, how can I do that?

 Q:What's actually going on?
 What's being done?
 How does this testing work?

 Q:I've run the test a few times.
-It finds many DNS nameservers — like 12 to 15 — each time.
+Each time it finds many DNS nameservers — like 12 to 15.
 But why does it find different numbers?

 GRC's DNS Nameserver Spoofability Testing Pages: